hashicorp/vault/website/source/docs/config/index.html.md

 ## Reference

-* `backend` (required) - Configures the physical backend where Vault data is stored.
-There are multiple options available for physical backends, and they're documented below.
+* `backend` (required) - Configures the storage backend where Vault data is stored.
+There are multiple options available for storage backends, and they're documented below.

 * `listener` (required) - Configures how Vault is listening for API requests.